PranjalGupta2199/OFFLINE-ERP/README.md

 # Offline ERP for BPHC
 Tired of making your timetable on paper ?
 Offline ERP is here to help you !!
 This is a basic desktop application made using python which allows you to select courses (CDCs and Electives) for your timetable.
+**_Note : This App has been tested for linux systems only._**

 ## Features
 It allows you to -